-The core objective of the Principles of Macroeconomics course is to familiarize students with how policy makers at the Federal level are thinking about the national economy, its health, the inevitable booms and busts, and what needs to be done to mediate the volatility of business cycle fluctuations.
-The exponentially increasing fragility of global environmental and financial/economic systems of the last few decades, in particular the damning evidence of climate change and grim consequences of the Great Recession, demonstrated that we must do better in teaching the foundations of financial/economic literacy and cultivate the ability to evaluate fiscal and monetary policy decisions that directly impact global economic and environmental systems.
+The core objective of the Principles of Macroeconomics course is to introduce students to how policy makers at the Federal level are thinking about the national economy, its health, the inevitable booms and busts, and what needs to be done to mediate the volatility of business cycle fluctuations.
+The exponentially increasing fragility of the global environmental and financial/economic systems of the last few decades, in particular the damning evidence of climate change and grim consequences of the Great Recession, demonstrated that the foundational knowledge of macroeconomics is imperative to the ability of individuals to evaluate and vote on fiscal and monetary policy proposals that directly impact us all.